andrewgdotcom/poshlib/README.md

 # poshlib
 A posix shell utility library

-To include in your git project, incant the following inside your git repo:
+To include in your project, incant the following inside your git repo:

 ```
 git submodule add https://github.com/andrewgdotcom/poshlib
 git submodule sync --recursive
 git submodule update --init --recursive
+git commit -m "Add poshlib" poshlib
 ```

 or alternatively, if you are using git+ssh: